Flash-X/Flash-X-docs/docs/source/Grid.rst

-A **convention:** in this section, Small letters :math:`x`, :math:`y`, and :math:`z` are used with their usual meaning in designating coordinate directions for specific coordinate systems: , :math:`x` and :math:`y` refer to directions in Cartesian coordinates, and :math:`z` may refer to a (linear) direction in either Cartesian or cylindrical coordinates.
+A **convention:** in this section, Small letters :math:`x`, :math:`y`, and :math:`z` are used with their usual meaning in designating coordinate directions for specific coordinate systems: *i.e.*, :math:`x` and :math:`y` refer to directions in Cartesian coordinates, and :math:`z` may refer to a (linear) direction in either Cartesian or cylindrical coordinates.

-On the other hand, capital symbols :math:`X`, :math:`Y`, and :math:`Z` are used to refer to the (up to) three directions of any coordinate system, , the directions corresponding to the , , and dimensions in , respectively.
+On the other hand, capital symbols :math:`X`, :math:`Y`, and :math:`Z` are used to refer to the (up to) three directions of any coordinate system, *i.e.*, the directions corresponding to the ``IAXIS``, ``JAXIS``, and ``KAXIS`` dimensions in |flashx|, respectively.
 Only in the Cartesian case do these correspond directly to their small-letter counterparts.
 For other geometries, the correspondence is given in .

 Understanding 1D, 2D, and Curvilinear Coordinates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the context of Flash-X, curvilinear coordinates are most useful with
+In the context of |flashx|, curvilinear coordinates are most useful with
 1-d or 2-d simulations, and this is how they are commonly used.
 But what
 does it mean to apply curvilinear coordinates in this way?
 And what does
 it mean to do a 1D or a 2D simulation of threedimensional reality?
 Physical reality has three spatial dimensions (as far as the physical
-problems simulated with Flash-X are concerned).
+problems simulated with |flashx| are concerned).
 In Cartesian
 coordinates, it is relatively straightforward to understand what a 2-d
 (or 1-d) simulation means: “Just leave out one (or two) coordinates.”
 This is less obvious for other coordinate systems, therefore some